7- A guide to Local buckling parameters for steel beams.

 The different items of stiffened elements.

-There is also a graphical table for the unstiffened elements, so check items from 10 to 14.
+There is also a graphical table for the unstiffened elements; check items 10-14.
 Items 1 to 9 are for the elements subjected to axial compression.

 Local buckling parameters, width to thickness ratios for flexure members-stiffened elements